MarcoDiFrancesco/Notes/Study/Reinforcement Learning.md

 ## Markov Decision Process
 **Markov decision process** (MDP) simplifies learning in action, states and rewards, setting an agent–environment boundary where for instance we define that endurance of our body is part of the environment and not agent.

-**Markovian properies** include information about all aspects of the past agent–environment interaction
+**Markov properies** include information about all aspects of the past agent–environment interaction

 **Markov decision process** (MDP) uses Markovian dynamics, meaning we don’t care what happened in the past, but only in the current state, e.g. chess
 $$